dxw/playbook/src/working-here/redundancy-policy.md

 markets we serve, could mean that we need to make a role redundant.
 If that happens, we will follow a fair and open process.

-This section of the playbook sets out what we’ll do in those circumstances.
+This section of the Playbook sets out what we’ll do in those circumstances.

 ## How roles are selected for redundancy